kernelmethod/face_remover/README.md

 # face_remover

-A simple Python script to remove faces from images.
+A simple Python script to remove faces and EXIF metadata from images.

 ![Barack Obama before/after removing face from image.](assets/results_1.png)